philipahNOV/maze-2025/RD-ball.md

     return get_center_of_mass(mask)
 ```

-To improve robustness, position smoothing is applied:
+To improve robustness, position smoothing is applied using `tracking.smoothing_alpha`:

 ```python
 alpha = 0.5